Our team.

 Tap

-Amanda began dancing at the age of three at the Ontario School of Ballet training in ballet, jazz, tap, acrobatics, hip-hop, and contemporary, as well with a knowledge of ballroom and Latin dance styles.
-From a young age she had a true passion for tap dance, competing with many tap solos.
-For over twelve years she danced competitively as a member of the Trillium Dance Company, and was in Tap!
+Amanda began dancing at the age of three at the Ontario School of Ballet, training in ballet, jazz, tap, acrobatics, hip-hop, lyrical, and contemporary, as well as a knowledge of ballroom and Latin dance styles.
+From a young age, she had a true passion for tap dance, competing with many tap solos.
+For over twelve years, she danced competitively as a member of the Trillium Dance Company, and was in Tap!
 Dance Company at the Tap Dance Centre.
 Amanda grew up studying the RAD ballet foundations as well as ADAPT tap and jazz.
 She continued dancing for a few years after graduation to complete her ballet and tap exams to the highest levels.
 She graduated from the dance arts program at Cardinal Carter Academy for the Arts as well as completed her certification in ADAPT’s jazz and tap Teacher Training Program.
-She graduated from the fashion design program at George Brown.
-She currently works full time at a design company making dance studio costumes.
-She is very excited to continue her dance journey and to share her knowledge, passion, and overall love for the art of tap.
+She has taught and choreographed several pieces at multiple competitive and recreational dance studios throughout her teaching career.
+Amanda graduated from the fashion design program at George Brown and currently works full-time as manager and head designer at a children’s dance costume company.
+She is very excited to continue her dance journey and to share her knowledge, passion, and overall love for dance.

 Brianna Chapple